 I was born, at a very young age, near Oxford, in England.
 I had a radiantly happy childhood, for which I will never forgive my parents.
-Why couldn't they saddle me with that miserable, angst-ridden youth which is the essential pre-requisite for the successful artist?
+Why couldn't they saddle me with that miserable, angst-ridden youth which is the essential pre-requisite for the artistic life?

 When I was seven, my parents, who had noticed that I enjoyed music, arranged for me to have piano lessons.
 I gave the lessons up after only 6 weeks - it made my brain hurt to have to do something with my left hand which was different to what I was doing with my right.
 It physically made my head ache!
 When I was fourteen, I bought my first guitar, because I had noticed that girls liked guitar players.
 Strangely, I had no problem doing different things with each hand on the guitar!